 - Close the dutch oven and the oven and bake for 20 minutes.

-- Then open the oven and remove the lid of the dutch oven and bake 20 minutes more to brown the bread.
+- Then open the oven, remove the dutch oven's lid and bake 20 minutes to brown the bread.

 - Take the bread out of the oven and place it on a wire rack.